go-delve/delve/Documentation/usage/dlv_attach.md

       --check-go-version                 Exits if the version of Go in use is not compatible (too old or too new) with the version of Delve. (default true)
       --headless                         Run debug server only, in headless mode.
 Server will accept both JSON-RPC or DAP client connections.
       --init string                      Init file, executed by the terminal client.
-  -l, --listen string                    Debugging server listen address. (default "127.0.0.1:0")
+  -l, --listen string                    Debugging server listen address.
+Prefix with 'unix:' to use a unix domain socket. (default "127.0.0.1:0")
       --log                              Enable debugging server logging.
       --log-dest string                  Writes logs to the specified file or file descriptor (see 'dlv help log').
       --log-output string                Comma separated list of components that should produce debug output (see 'dlv help log')